-Syllabus Participation 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Page 3 Mark Scheme Syllabus P A/AS LEVEL E XAMINATIONS - NOVEMBER 2004 8682, 9716 Ranç ge of Vocabulary and Structures • Providing Information and Opinions Seeking Information and Opinions 5 Very good Extensive range vocabulary.
-Abl range of structu confidence. e to use a wide opriate 5 Very good More than one question asked with confidence.
-Spontaneous or 4 Good Has sufficient ra and structures t reasonably mat 4 Good Asks more than one question confide prompted, but arising out of conversa under discussion.
-Questions largely a limited. ation and relevant to topic not ambiguity) of limitations in rar and some struc nge of vocabulary 3 Satisfactory Capable of asking a minimum of one prompted, but arising out of conversa under discussion.
-Has difficulty in for questions comprehensible. ation and relevant to topic 2 Weak Severe limitations of vocabulary and structures restrict discussion to a very basic level.
+Providing Information and Opinions Seeking Information and Opinions 5 Very good Extensive range of appropriate vocabulary.
+Able to use a wide range of structures with confidence.
+5 Very good More than one question asked with confidence.
+Spontaneous or prompted, but arising out of conversation and relevant to topic under discussion.
+High level of accuracy, using a range of question forms.
+4 Good Has sufficient range of vocabulary and structures to handle reasonably mature subjects.
+4 Good Asks more than one question confidently.
+Spontaneous or prompted, but arising out of conversation and relevant to topic under discussion.
+Questions largely accurate, but forms may be limited.
+3 Satisfactory Limited expression of ideas (but not ambiguity) caused by limitations in range of vocabulary and some structures.
+3 Satisfactory Capable of asking a minimum of one question.
+Spontaneous or prompted, but arising out of conversation and relevant to topic under discussion.
+Has difficulty in formulating questions, but questions comprehensible.
+2 Weak Severe limitations of vocabulary and structures restrict discussion to a very basic level.
 2 Weak Severe limitations in asking questions - possibly one question only.
 Question(s) will probably not arise naturally or be relevant to the topic under discussion.
-Question(s) difficult to understand. • vocabulary.
-Only es and no variety 0-1 Poor Questions attempted, but incomprehensible (1).
-No questions, even when prompted (0).
+Question(s) difficult to understand.
+0-1 Poor Very restricted vocabulary.
+Only simple sentences and no variety of structure.
+0-1 Poor Questions attempted, but incomprehensible.
+(1) No questions, even when prompted.
+(0)

-\ In the case of candidates who do not ask any questions by the end of the Topic Conversation, Examiners must prompt by asking 'Do you have any questions to ask of me?' in the appropriate language.
+\ In the case of candidates who do not ask any questions by the end of the Topic Conversation, Examiners must prompt by asking Do you have any questions to ask of me? in the appropriate language.
 The same prompt should be used at the end of the General Conversation.
 Candidates will not be penalised for being prompted in this way.